pojntfx/r3map/README.md

 > TL;DR: Create a backend, attach it to a migrator, start seeding the resource on one host, leech the resource from a second host, finalize the migration and interact with the resource through a frontend of your choice (`[]byte`/file etc.) or start seeding the resource again

 While mounts offer a universal method for accessing resources, migrations are optimized for scenarios that involve moving a resource between two hosts.
 This is because they use a two-phase protocol to minimize the time the resource is unavailable during migration (see the [mounts and migrations reference](#mounts-and-migrations) for more information).
-Migrations are also peer-to-peer, meaning that no intermediary/remote backend is required, which reduces the impact of latency on the migration.
+Migrations are also peer-to-peer, meaning that no intermediary/remote backend is required, which reduces the impact of network latency on the migration.
 There are two actors in a migration: The seeder, from which a resource can be migrated from, and a leecher, which migrates a resource to itself.
 Similarly to mounts, different frontends (such as `[]byte` or the file frontend), backends (for locally storing the resource) and transports (like gRPC) can be chosen.

 #### 3.1 Setting up a Migrator